Magic Playgrounds in New Zealand's Geyserland: Synopsis

-Blue Baths, golf course, mud pools, Maori village, Waikite Geyser, Maori carvings, crafts such as weaving, St Faith’s Church Ohinemutu, memorial to Queen Victoria at Ohinemutu, water skiing on Lake Rotoiti, trout fishing, in lake & stream, Lake Tarawera, Mount Tarawera and Lake Rotomahana with its steaming cliffs.
+Blue Baths, golf course, mud pools, Maori village, Waikite Geyser, Maori carvings, crafts such as weaving, St Faith’s Church Ohinemutu, memorial to Queen Victoria at Ohinemutu, water skiing on Lake Rotoiti, trout fishing in lake and stream, Lake Tarawera, Mount Tarawera and Lake Rotomahana with its steaming cliffs.

 Production

 This film was produced for the New Zealand Government Tourist Office.